nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2020-06.md

 ### Layout Blocks Drag and Drop

-When configuring document layouts, your layout blocks will be available from the toolbox just as you expect them to be.
+When configuring document layouts, your layout blocks are available from the toolbox just as you expect them to be.
 Dragging and dropping a layout block shows its whole content so that you get a more realistic preview.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/studio-updates-2020-06/layout blocks catalog